laravel-frontend-presets/tailwindcss/README.md

 ### Config

 The default `tailwind.config.js` configuration file included by this package simply uses the config from the Tailwind vendor files.
-Should you wish to make changes, you should remove the file and run `node_modules/.bin/tailwind init`, which will generate a fresh configuration file for you, which you are free to change to suit your needs.
+Should you wish to make changes, you should remove the file and run `npx tailwindcss init`, which will generate a fresh configuration file for you, which you are free to change to suit your needs.

 Add a new i18n string in the `resources/lang/XX/pagination.php` file for each language that your app uses:
 ```php